Vontier (NYSE:VNT) Issues Q3 2021 Earnings Guidance

+Vontier (NYSE:VNT) last issued its quarterly earnings results on Thursday, August 5th.
+The company reported $0.61 earnings per share for the quarter, topping the consensus estimate of $0.55 by $0.06.
+The business had revenue of $724.60 million during the quarter, compared to analysts’ expectations of $678.19 million.
+The company’s revenue for the quarter was up 35.8% compared to the same quarter last year.
+On average, research analysts expect that Vontier will post 2.6 EPS for the current fiscal year.

-Several equities analysts have recently issued reports on the company.
-Credit Suisse Group boosted their target price on Vontier from $44.00 to $46.00 and gave the company an outperform rating in a research note on Monday.
-JPMorgan Chase & Co. initiated coverage on Vontier in a research note on Thursday, May 27th.
-They issued a neutral rating and a $37.00 price target on the stock.
-Argus raised Vontier from a hold rating to a buy rating and set a $40.00 price target on the stock in a research note on Thursday, May 20th.
-Berenberg Bank initiated coverage on Vontier in a research note on Thursday, July 8th.
-They issued a buy rating and a $45.00 price target on the stock.
-Finally, The Goldman Sachs Group initiated coverage on Vontier in a research note on Thursday, June 3rd.
-They issued a neutral rating and a $40.00 price target on the stock.
-Four equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus target price of $40.42.
+Several equities research analysts have weighed in on the company.
+Credit Suisse Group upped their target price on Vontier from $44.00 to $46.00 and gave the stock an outperform rating in a report on Monday.
+Zacks Investment Research upgraded shares of Vontier from a hold rating to a buy rating and set a $37.00 target price on the stock in a report on Tuesday.
+JPMorgan Chase & Co. started coverage on shares of Vontier in a research note on Thursday, May 27th.
+They set a neutral rating and a $37.00 price objective on the stock.
+The Goldman Sachs Group initiated coverage on shares of Vontier in a research note on Thursday, June 3rd.
+They issued a neutral rating and a $40.00 price objective for the company.
+Finally, Berenberg Bank assumed coverage on Vontier in a research report on Thursday, July 8th.
+They set a buy rating and a $45.00 target price on the stock.
+Three investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+Vontier presently has an average rating of Buy and an average price target of $40.50.

 Vontier Company Profile